eXpServer/expserver.github.io/docs/roadmap/phase-2/stage-16.md

 ![exp1-img2.png](/assets/stage-16/exp1-img2.png)

 - First, we would be verifying the file server functionality.
-An `index.html`  file as mentioned in the xps_config.json is created in the src folder.
+An `index.html`  file as mentioned in the xps_config.json is created in the public folder.
 Add some standard html code in this file.
 The contents can be viewed on `[localhost:8001](http://localhost:8001)` on the browser.

 Try by replacing files of different format.
 You have to update JSON configuration file accordingly.